Skip to content

 • If you are in a child custody battle, the recent DUI will be a problem

-• A DUI can bar you from travelling to certain countries
+• A DUI can bar you from traveling to certain countries such as Canada

 • If you are studying for a degree or a professional license, the DUI can prevent you from realizing your educational dreams